 Group students into pods of 4-5 students (depending on class size and number of photographs).
-You will have students rotate to each photograph and discuss what they see in the photograph.
-It is suggested to give students a time limit of 2-3 minutes to talk about the photograph.
+You will have students rotate to each photograph and discuss what they see in the photograph. may give students a time limit of 2-3 minutes to talk about the photograph.